Design and Implementation of ARA Wireless Living Lab for Rural Broadband and Applications: Introduction

 At the same time, rural regions provide rich, diverse use cases of advanced wireless systems, ranging from crop nitrate sensing to 360\degree\ video streaming for rural education, XR-based teleoperation of unmanned ground vehicles (UGVs) and unmanned aerial vehicles (UAVs) for precision farming, collaborative UGVs and UAVs in agriculture automation, and so on.
 In fact, rural regions provide unique real-world opportunities for piloting applications such as UGV and UAV teleoperation to mature emerging wireless technologies and applications in open rural settings before their trials in dense urban environments, thus helping advance the frontiers of wireless systems in general.

-To address the rural broadband challenge and to leverage the rural wireless opportunities, we develop the \ara\ wireless living lab \cite{ARA:vision} for research and innovation (R\&I) in rural wireless systems and their applications in precision agriculture, community services, and so on.
-The design and implementation of \ara\ feature the following distinguishing \emph{principles}.
+To address the rural broadband challenge and to leverage the rural wireless opportunities, we develop \ara\footnote{Here ARA stands for \underline{A}griculture and Ru\underline{ra}l Communities.
+In astronomy, Ara is a southern constellation of stars.} \cite{ARA:vision} as the first wireless living lab for rural-focused research and innovation (R\&I) in advanced wireless systems and their applications in precision agriculture, community services, and so on.
+To this end, the design and implementation of \ara\ feature the following distinguishing \emph{principles}.